odin-lang/odin-lang.org/content/news/declaration-syntax.md

 _Atomic unsigned long long int const volatile *restrict foo[]; // Yeah...
 ```

-An interesting thing about type qualifiers is that can be in different places and still express the same thing:
+An interesting thing about type qualifiers is that they can be in different places and still express the same thing:

 ```c
 int const x;